 How can you check, update or change the information we are holding?

-We take reasonable steps to ensure the information we collect and hold about you is accurate, complete and up to date.
-However, we also rely on you to advise us of any changes to your information or corrections required to the information we hold about you.
+We take reasonable steps to ensure the personal information we collect and hold about you is accurate, complete and up to date.
+However, we also rely on you to advise us of any changes to your personal information or corrections required to the information we hold about you.
 Please let us know as soon as possible if there are any changes to your information or if you believe the information we hold about you is not accurate.

 We will, on written request, provide you with access to the personal information we hold about you.
 We will also correct, amend or delete any personal information that we agree is inaccurate, irrelevant, out of date or incomplete.

 If you wish to access or correct your personal information, please write to our Privacy Officer at Steadfast Life Pty Ltd, Level 2, 25 Cooper Street, Surry Hills NSW 2010 or email email@example.com.
 We may charge you a service fee for retrieving and sending the information to you.